 Also, remember that what you are doing will make things better for you, better for the business and, even though it may not feel that way at the time, it will—in the long run—make things better for the person who is leaving the company too.

 There are very few occasions where it is inappropriate to be helpful.
 Unless circumstances are dire, feel encouraged to provide accurate and fair references; and help them, in whatever way you can, to get their next job.

 Remember that this person isn’t going to disappear, and they will usually hang around the same industry for a long time.
 They will talk about your company, and if you help them on their way out, they are far more likely to remain comparatively positive.

 The one footnote here is that you should talk to your lawyer first.
 In rare situations, you may be prevented from doing some of the above due to legal constraints.

 Step Five: Think about the Rest of the Team

 It is understandable to consider only yourself and the person you’re firing, but you have to also think about your entire team.
 This step is the one that I find most rookie CEOs forget to address the first time.

 You may have already considered those who work closest with the person who is going to lose their job.
 Often you won’t be able to talk to them ahead of time, but commonly you will have your immediate plan of action ready to go: you know who will step into the breach in the short term, and whether you’re hiring a replacement.

 But you need to share the news with the team at large.
-If your company is still a size where it is realistic to hold an all hands meeting, do so.
-Address the team, express regret, and take time to explain that why the course of action that has been taken was the right thing to do.
+If your company is still a size where it is realistic to hold an all-hands meeting, do so.
+Address the team, express regret, and take time to explain why the course of action that has been taken was the right thing to do.

 Your team will benefit greatly from the closure that this process affords.
 It is far better for your staff to hear an honest explanation, rather than to regurgitate water-cooler rumours that the CEO hasn’t been brave or visible enough to quash.